Convert Traffic to Sales

 Coupons and Rewards

 Who doesn’t love a deal?
-Offer coupons, especially when you are doing local search.
-But if you offer coupons on different sites or mediums – use unique coupon codes so you can track what works and what doesn’t.
+Offer coupons, especially when you are doing a local search.
+But if you offer coupons on different sites or medioums – use unique coupon codes so you can track what works and what doesn’t.

 They say (I don’t know who they are, but they are a great source for articles like this one) it’s a lot easier to keep an old customer than getting a new one.
 Your customers have demonstrated they trust you, they are willing to buy from you – so make sure they are happy.
 Consider rewards programs for frequent shoppers, motivate them to come back.
 Give them credits or gifts if they refer a new customer that buys – it’s cheaper than paying a sales staff.
 But most important – make sure they are happy, engage with them, and ask them what you could have done better.